 Basically, if you’re looking for a practical and stylish “Made in Switzerland” souvenir, a SIGG bottle is arguably your best choice!

-18. Caran D’ache stationery
+19. Caran D’ache stationery

 As you’re visiting the Swiss Alps and taking in the views, inspiration may suddenly strike you and you might feel the sudden urge to pen a soulful poem!
 Lucky for you, just like the pristine views of the Alps, Switzerland also has a luxurious brand of writing instruments!

 Caran D’ache is a collection of writing instruments that double up as impressive Swiss souvenirs for those who love to write.
 Packaged in beautiful boxes, these Swiss-made stationery sets ooze elegance and prestige!

 20. Kambly Biscuits

 With such a wide variety of delicious snacks in Switzerland, it’s understandable that most people would pass by a packet of Kambly biscuits in the supermarket without paying it much attention.
 And yet, there’s just something about these assorted biscuits that make them simply irresistible!

 There, you can sample a wide variety of Kambly biscuits and take your time picking out your favorites to bring home as souvenirs from Switzerland for your loved ones.

-20. Zurich postcards
+23. Zurich postcards

 Finally, while gifting postcards and fridge magnets are a bit of an outdated cliche, we simply must make an exception for Zurich postcards.
 In fact, they’re actually some of the most popular things to buy in Zurich!

-So, if you ever find yourself pressed for time and can’t figure out which Swiss souvenir to buy, just pop into one of the souvenir shops in Zurich and pick out the best looking postcard!
+So, if you ever find yourself pressed for time and can’t figure out which Swiss souvenir to buy, just pop into one of the souvenir shops in Zurich and pick out the best-looking postcard!